project-codeflare/multi-cluster-app-dispatcher/doc/deploy/deployment.md

 ### Access to a Docker Registry with the Multi-Cluster-App-Wrapper docker image.
 Follow the build instructions [here](../build/build.md) to build the `multi-cluster-app-dispatcher` controller docker image and push the image to a docker registry.

+Alternatively, the image is already available on [quay](quay.io/project-codeflare/mcad-controller)

 ### Determine Resources for Installing the Helm Chart for the Multi-Cluster-App-Dispatcher.